farynaio/org-pocket/README.md

 ## How it works

+By default, this app has to be used together with Syncthing and Emacs (or other org-mode files editor).

-The app watches for changes in [org-mode](https://orgmode.org/) file DOWNLOAD_FILE (see in [.env.example](https://github.com/farynaio/pocket#envexample-file)), and downloads every URL provided as a heading title.
+The app watches for changes in [org-mode](https://orgmode.org/) file DOWNLOAD_FILE (see [.env.example](https://github.com/farynaio/pocket#envexample-file)), and downloads every URL provided as a heading title.

 By default [Monolith](https://github.com/Y2Z/monolith) is used for downloading webpages, and is required for the app to run.

-Downloaded websites are stored in WWW_STORE (see .env.example).
+Downloaded websites are stored in WWW_STORE (see [.env.example](https://github.com/farynaio/pocket#envexample-file)).

-After downloading all the websites listed in DOWNLOAD_FILE, the file is cleared, and the app watch for new records to process.
+After downloading all the websites listed in DOWNLOAD_FILE, the file is emptied, and the app watch for new records to process.
 References and links to downloaded files are inserted on the front of POCKET_FILE.

 The app detects duplicate URLs and inhibits from downloading them.